-Matthew E. Schernecke
+Matthew E. Schernecke New York +1.212.309.6135 matthew.schernecke @morganlewis.com

-New York

-+1.212.309.6135

-matthew.schernecke

-@morganlewis.com

-Matthew Edward Schernecke advises second lien and mezzanine investment funds on loans and other investment transactions with a wide range of borrowers across industry classes and of all sizes, types, and structures.
-Matthew also advises private equity clients on leveraged buyouts and corporate borrowers on domestic and international acquisition-related financings, real estate financing, out-of-court restructurings, bankruptcy matters, and workouts.
-Matthew's borrower-side client base encompasses diverse industries, including real estate funds, media, Internet, food and beverage, and traditional and Internet retailers.
+Matthew Edward Schernecke advises direct lenders, mezzanine investment funds, and venture capital investors on loans and other investment transactions with a wide range of borrowers across industry classes and of all sizes, types, and structures.
+Matthew also advises private equity clients and corporate borrowers on domestic and cross-border acquisition financings, out-of-court restructurings and workouts, bankruptcy matters, and real estate financings.
+Matthew leads transactions spanning diverse industries, including media and telecommunications, Internet and technology, food and beverage, real estate, retail, and healthcare.
+Matthew serves as the New York office local practice group leader for the finance group.